 Laziness is a temporary state of inaction or disinterest that can be easily reversed with the right motivation.

-A lazy person may simply be unmotivated to start a task, but once they’re given a reason or incentive, they’ll typically get up and go.
+A lazy person may simply be unmotivated to start a task, but they’ll typically get up and go once given a reason or incentive.

 What is Depression?

-Depression, on the other hand, is a serious mental health condition that can be difficult to overcome without proper treatment.
+Depression, on the other hand, is a severe mental health condition that can be difficult to overcome without proper treatment.

-It’s characterized by persistent feelings of sadness, hopelessness, and low self-esteem, and can affect a person’s ability to function normally in everyday life.
+It’s characterized by persistent sadness, hopelessness, and low self-esteem and can affect a person’s ability to function normally in everyday life.

 What Is The Key Difference From Laziness And Depression